OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 scene.add( light );
 ```

+Still no lighting?
+It is because the basic material MeshBasicMaterial doesn't support shading.
+Try a most complex one MeshPhongMaterial to enjoy actual light difference.

 Next, we don't want to fall, so let's have a floor!
 For that, two options.
 Either we create a grid (which won't react to light) or we define a plane.
 Pretty easy for the grid, we just need to define its size and the steps of the wireframe:

 ```javascript